Chenille Bib Sewing Pattern

 A closer look at the flannels after the slashing.
-If you don’t have chenille cutter or slasher, you can always use a pair of blunt point scissors to cut.
+If you don’t have a chenille cutter or slasher, you can always use a pair of blunt point scissors to cut.

-If you wonder how a chenille cutter or a slasher looks like, they are similar to rotary cutter but with a protruded guide attached to it.
+If you wonder how a chenille cutter or a slasher looks like, they are similar to a rotary cutter but with a protruded guide attached to it.
 Use the guide to slot into the “tunnel” and slash whatever is above the guide.
 Or click here to view the product.

 Trace the bib pattern onto the wrong side of the top fabric.
-Remember to flip your pattern to the back if you are tracing on the wrong side with fabric erasable marker.
+Remember to flip your pattern to the back if you are tracing on the wrong side with a fabric erasable marker.